 Before commencing pupillage, Catherine worked as a paralegal and police station representative at top-tier criminal defence firm Edward Fail, Bradshaw & Waterson.
 She assisted the Managing Partner with his caseload, which included substantial work on the Hillsborough Inquests.
 At the police station, she dealt with serious and complex matters and was often chosen to represent young and vulnerable clients.

-Catherine also worked as a paralegal at youth justice charity Just for Kids Law, where she represented children in school exclusion hearings and worked on the charity’s “No Child in Cells” campaign, relating to local authorities’ duties to accommodate children held in police custody.
+Catherine also worked as a paralegal at youth justice charity Just for Kids Law, where she represented children in school exclusion hearings and worked on the charity’s “No Child in Cells” campaign on local authorities’ duties to accommodate children held in police custody.
 She worked on judicial reviews and criminal appeals, including R (on the application of P, G and W) v Secretary of State for the Home Department and another UKSC 3, in which the “filtering rule” governing the disclosure of criminal records was held to be a disproportionate interference with Article 8 rights.

 Appointments & Memberships

 - Immigration Law Practitioners Association

 - Human Rights Lawyers Association